senzil/cabot-check-skeleton/README.md

-Cabot ICMP Check Plugin
+Cabot Skeleton Check Plugin
 =====

-This is a skeleton status check plugin for Cabot.
+This is an example skeleton plugin for cabot.
+For documentation go to [the Cabot docs](http://cabotapp.com/).